 Hereafter, actor-partner terminology (CITE) is used to differentiate between an individual (actor) and his/her spouse (partner).

 Bivariate and preliminary analyses.
 Bivariate analyses compared sample characteristics by social isolation status using the dichotomized isolation variable.
 Preliminary analyses informed the final model-building approach.
 First, given that individuals are clustered within dyads, we hypothesized that social isolation scores would be correlated within dyads.
-This hypothesis was supported by high ICCs [Matt: please add a brief ICC summary here] for the four-point social isolation score and Pearson’s correlation and Cohen’s Kappa tests using the dichotomous isolation variable [Matt: please briefly summarize correlations here].
-These findings warranted a multilevel modeling approach, consistent with previous longitudinal research using spousal dyads (Stavrova 2019).
+This hypothesis was supported by high ICCs [Matt: please add a brief ICC summary here (MM: see comment)] for the four-point social isolation score and Pearson’s correlation and Cohen’s Kappa tests using the dichotomous isolation variable [Matt: please briefly summarize correlations here (MM: see comment)].
+These findings supported a multilevel modeling approach, consistent with previous longitudinal research using spousal dyads (Stavrova 2019).

 Second, we observed a violation of the proportional hazards assumption, which was expected given that social isolation was assessed at baseline and analyses predicted mortality over a 34-year follow-up period.
-An earlier study of social isolation and mortality using CPS-II data (Alcaraz 2019) similarly observed a violation of the proportional hazards assumption over a 30-year follow-up period.
-Therefore, using methodology from the earlierstudy, we examined associations of social isolation and mortality outcomes (all-cause, cancer, and CVD) in two follow-up periods: 1982-1999 and 2000-2016.
+Therefore, similar to a previous CPS-II social-isolation-mortality study (Alcaraz),), we examined associations of social isolation and mortality outcomes (all-cause, cancer, and CVD) in two follow-up periods: 1982-1999 and 2000-2016.
 To confirm proportional hazards in these follow-up periods, we computed P-values for multiplicative interactions with time for isolation scores and assessed log(-log(Survival)) curves for parallelism.
-[Matt: please insert brief p-value and survival curve findings/conclusions here]
+After splitting follow-up time, all P-values for time and isolation interactions were non-significant (at p<0.05) and log(-log(Survival) plots showed sufficient parallelism.

 Aim 1 analyses.
-The first primary set of analyses examined associations of actor social isolation and partner social isolation with actor mortality.
-Multilevel Cox proportional hazardsmodels were constructed for the three mortality outcomes (all-cause, cancer, CVD) and both follow-up periods (1982-1999, 2000-2016).
+First, associations of actor social isolation and partner social isolation, separately, with risk of actor mortality were examined.
+Multilevel Cox proportional hazards regression models were constructed for the three mortality outcomes (all-cause, cancer, CVD) and both follow-up periods (1982-1999, 2000-2016).
 Models controlled for age, race/ethnicity, education level, smoking status, history of diabetes, and BMI.
 To account for dyadic correlations in outcomes, we used the robust sandwich variance estimation method and shared frailty method using a log-normal distribution (Therneau, 2020).
 Both actor isolation and actor sex were strong confounders of partner isolation on mortality; therefore, both were included in subsequent models.
 Exploratory models investigated two dyad characteristics—interracial marriage status and residency type—as predictors of actor social isolation.

 Aim 2 analyses.
-The second primary set of analyses identified the extent to which associations of social isolation and mortality varied by spousal isolation concordance.
-GGGiven sex differences in both the adverse effect of social isolation and the salubrious effect of marriage, we were interested in quantifying mortality risk for male and female actors.
-Notably, rather than merely modeling mortality when one spouse was isolated, we wanted to distinguish whether the isolated spouse was the husband or the wife.
+Second, given sex differences in both the adverse effect of social isolation and the salubrious effect of marriage, associations of isolation with mortality risk for male and female actors by spousal isolation concordance was examined.
+Notably we wanted to distinguish whether the isolated spouse was the husband or the wife.
 While robust sandwich estimation and frailty models allow examination of dyadic variables, their usage in dyadic models with distinguishable members (e.g., husbands versus wives) is questioned (Kenny, 2007).
 Stratified models maintain independence of observations and allow for differing variances between the distinguishing characteristic (in this study, actor sex).
 To this end, sex-stratified Cox proportional hazards models were employed for Aim 2.
 Models controlled for age, race/ethnicity [Matt: true? see Table 4], education level, smoking status, history of diabetes, and BMI.

 Multivariable hazard ratios and 95% confidence intervals are reported for all models.
-Analyses were conducted in 2020 using R.
+Analyses were conducted in 2020 using R version 4.0.2 using the survival package for survival models, and the lme4 and psych packages for ICC and Cohen’s Kappa calculation.

 RESULTS